“What Draws Us Together, What Drives Us Apart”

 I edited and assisted shooting these videos on Todd Oldham’s design processes, which were featured in his retrospective All of Everything: Todd Oldham Fashion at the RISD Museum.

-A documentary on RISD Museum custodian Manny Azevedo’s art practice, edited for the RISD Museum, produced by Carolyn Gennari.
+A documentary on RISD Museum custodian Manny Azevedo’s art practice, edited by myself for the RISD Museum, produced by Carolyn Gennari.